ChrstphrHll/npc_gen/students/Alver Boneflare.md

 ---
 ### Description
 - 1st year Goliath Cleric in Jettenia
-- curly brunette hair that's hanging down to their back, Pale Green eyes, and Light Tan skin
+- long curly dirty blonde hair that's plain, Pale Green eyes, and Light Tan skin
 - Is Reflective and Cold-hearted, and has Creativity as their ideal

 ### Organizations